Adapting LLaMA Decoder to Vision Transformer: A Roadmap: Solving Attention Collapse and Optimization Improvement

 When observing objects, humans tend to perceive broad connections, then focus on specific details.
 Motivated by this, we propose a \textit{soft mask} technique to improve the model's optimization: \textit{starting with bi-directional self-attentions in the early training epochs and gradually shifting completely to causal self-attentions as the optimization goes}.
 Specifically, self-attention can be formulated as:

 where $i,j \in [1,N]$, ${\bf S}\in\mathbb{R}^{N\times N}$ denotes the soft mask, which is defined as a linear combination of a bi-directional mask ${\bf B}$ and a causal mask ${\bf C}$. $\alpha$ is the hyper-parameter controlling the mask configuration, \ie, soft mask degenerates into ${\bf B}$ or ${\bf C}$ when $\alpha=1$ or $\alpha=0$, respectively.
 As illustrated in Figure~\ref{fig:softmask2}(a), $\alpha$ involves three related hyper-parameters: 1) scheme: how $\alpha$ drops from 1 to 0: we try a linear or a constant scheme.
 2) cutoff epochs: when will $\alpha$ drops to 0.
 3) learning rate (lr) warmup~\cite{he2016deep, goyal2017accurate}: this hyper-parameter overlaps with the duration of soft mask.
 We initially set the lr warmup epochs at 50, consistent with previous settings.
-When using a linear scheme with 50 and 25 cutoff epochs, we observe an improvement in performance for both iLLaMA-T/16 and iLLaMA-B/16 models, achieving $74.9\%$ and $81.6\%$, respectively.
-Ablations are detailed in Section.~\ref{sec:4.1}.
-We plot the training curve of the iLLaMA-T/16 in Figure~\ref{fig:softmask2}(b), using a constant scheme with 50 cutoff epochs.
+When using a linear scheme with 50 and 25 cutoff epochs, we observe an improvement in performance for both iLLaMA-T/16 and iLLaMA-B/16 models, reaching $74.9\%$ and $81.6\%$ from $74.3\%$ and $81.3\%$, respectively.
+Ablations results are detailed in Section.~\ref{sec:4.1}.
+To intuitively observe the impact of soft mask, we plot the training curve of the iLLaMA-T/16 in Figure~\ref{fig:softmask2}(b), using a constant scheme with 50 cutoff epochs.
 When soft mask ends, we observe that although there was a sharp drop in accuracy, the model ends up achieving better performance.
-Similar case of the iLLaMA-B/16 are shown in Appendix~\ref{sec:8.5}.
-Additionally, we discover that a lower learning rate warmup helps iLLaMA-T/16 achieve $75.0\%$ accuracy, by using a constant scheme with 50 cutoff epochs.
-However, such approach leads larger iLLaMA-B/16 training to fail to converge.
-As a result, we only used the lower learning rate warmup for iLLaMA-T/16.
-Notably, the final training loss within both iLLaMA-T/16 and iLLaMA-B/16 decreases when using soft masks, suggesting a mitigation of the potential underfitting concern.
+Similar case of the iLLaMA-B/16 are shown in Figure~\ref{fig:train_loss_base} of Appendix~\ref{sec:8.6}.
+Additionally, we discover that a lower learning rate warmup helps iLLaMA-T/16 achieve $75.0\%$ top-1 accuracy, by using a constant scheme with 50 cutoff epochs.
+Therefore, we use this warmup method for iLLaMA-T/16.
+Notably, the final training loss within both iLLaMA-T/16 and iLLaMA-B/16 decreases when using soft masks, suggesting a mitigation of potential underfitting concerns.